 Prior to joining Nodak Insurance Company, Mr. Alexander was director of underwriting/customer service at MSI Insurance Companies.
-Mr. Alexander has over 25 years of experience in the property and casualty industry.
+Mr. Alexander has over 30 years of experience in the property and casualty industry.
 Mr. Alexander graduated from Earlham College with a Bachelor of Arts degree in mathematics and earned a Master of Arts degree in actuarial science from Ball State University.

-Mr. Alexander is a member of the NI Holdings, Inc., Nodak Insurance Company, and affiliated insurance companies' Boards of Directors.
+Mr. Alexander is a member of the NI Holdings, Inc. Board of Directors, and a member of the Board of Directors for all insurance subsidiary and affiliate companies.
 In addition, he is a member of the FBL Advisory Committee and a past member of the NAMIC Board of Directors.

-We believe that Mr. Alexander's extensive experience in the insurance industry and his 14 years of experience as the chief executive officer of Nodak Insurance Company, and its predecessor, qualify him to serve as a director.
+We believe that Mr. Alexander's extensive experience in the insurance industry and his 16 years of experience as the chief executive officer of Nodak Insurance Company, and its predecessor, qualify him to serve as a director.